cyclaero/ContentCGI/README.md

     cd ~/install/ContentCGI

-Execute the builing and installation script:
+Execute the building and installation script:

     ./bsdinstall.sh install clean

-Copy the virtual host configuration file into the Apache Includes directory it is wise to name the virtual host config file using the desired domain name:
+Copy the virtual host configuration file into the Apache `Includes` directory.
+It is wise to name the virtual host config file using the desired domain name:

     cp -p apache-vhost.conf /usr/local/etc/apache24/Includes/your.content.dom.conf

-Use sed to set the site's title, and substitute the vhost dummy domains 'example.com' and `content.examle.com` to the desired domain names - "Your Content" - content.dom - your.content.dom
+Use the `sed` command  to set the site's title, and substitute the vhost dummy domains `'example.com'` and `content.examle.com` to the desired domain names, e.g. `"Your Content"` - `content.dom` - `your.content.dom`:

     sed -i "" -e 's/"Example Content"/"Your Content"/;'     /usr/local/etc/apache24/Includes/your.content.dom.conf
     sed -i "" -e 's/example.com/content.dom/;'              /usr/local/etc/apache24/Includes/your.content.dom.conf
     sed -i "" -e 's/content.example.com/your.content.dom/;' /usr/local/etc/apache24/Includes/your.content.dom.conf

-Create the password digest file of the HTTP Digest authentication for editing the content inform your real name, because the system will use this name in the signature of the articles
+Create the password digest file of the HTTP Digest authentication for editing the content.
+Inform your real name, because the system will use this name in the signature of the articles.

     htdigest -c /usr/local/etc/apache24/ContentEditors.passwd ContentEditors "Your Real Name"